 I had very low expectations for Fist Fight , after catching an early screening of the film all I can say is, thank God I was wrong.
 Fist Fight is a film about a teaching staff at Roosevelt High School, it’s the last day of school so the juvenile delinquents are terrorizing the teachers for Senior Prank Day.
 To make matters worse, the school board is laying off teachers making their job status completely uncertain.
 During the day, Mr. Campbell (Charlie Day) rats out his colleague Mr. Strickland (Ice Cube) for an ax attack early in the day.
 So as punishment, Strickland challenges Campbell to a fight at the end of the day and Campbell proceeds to spend the rest of his day (and thousands of dollars) looking for a way to back out.

 The film does lack support from its characters outside of Cube and Day.
 Christina Hendricks is terribly underused in the film as a crazy Drama teacher; Jillian Bell does her typical ad-lib shtick, mostly revolving around trying to sleep with the students.
 Tracy Morgan is pretty good, but it doesn’t feel like you get enough of him.
-Normally I would recommend a film like this for a Red Box viewing; however, there is a bit involving a popular Big Sean song towards the end which absolutely steals the film and wins me over.
+There is a bit involving a popular Big Sean song towards the end which absolutely steals the film and wins me over.
 Fist Fight is smart, funny, self-aware, and clever.
 Words that I haven’t been able to say about a comedy in a while, but I’m glad I was able to say it for this.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also, Follow This Blog at http://www.society-reviews.com.